Welcome to All Saints Church Biddenden, Diocese of Canterbury

 Find out out more in the history booklet, available in the church.

 Coffee Call in Thursday’s 10-11:15am.

 Every Thursday morning all year round 10am to 11:15am we offer tea, coffee and chat to locals residents and visitors alike.

 Gifts and merchandise for sale

-We have a range of imaginative gifts, including probably the most unusual tea towel in Kent.
+We have a range of imaginative gifts, including a quirky, and probably the most unusual tea towel in Kent.